Three Days From Cascades to Coast

 The weather on the coast is often different from the weather in Eugene.
 Be prepared with everything from sunscreen and a baseball cap to a rain jacket and sweater.

-When you pull into Florence, start your day off with a locally-sourced brunch at Homegrown Public House.
-If you just want a quick bite or are looking for something to take with you for a snack or meal later, stop at the Homegrown Wildcrafters Deli next door.
-Homegrown is located in Historic Old Town Florence.
+When you pull into Florence, park near Historic Old Town Florence.
 Take some time to leisurely explore Florence's artsy, coastal downtown.
 Many shopping opportunities exist from antique shops and art museums to souvenir and candy shops.
+Enjoy lunch here at one of the many restaurants.

 When you're done viewing the iconic sea lions, get back in the car and head North 2 miles to Heceta Head Lighthouse.
 View the Lighthouse from the parking lot, complete a quick 0.6 mile hike to the Lighthouse Viewpoint, or stretch your legs hiking the Hobbit Trail (1.75 miles).
 This State Park Day Use Fee Area requires a $5 fee or parking pass.